 The Vetropack Code of Conduct and Business Ethics Policy serve as the foundation for active stakeholder engagement at Vetropack.
 Both the CEO and the CFO maintain relationships with investors and are responsible for responding to their questions and enquiries.
 This communication takes place in meetings or during plant tours.
 Vetropack also communicates proactively on its strategic objectives and publishes a financial report twice a year.
-Its regulatory requirements are met through the publication of annual reports and semi-annual reports, as well as disclosures made at annual general assemblies.
+Its regulatory requirements are met through the publication of annual reports and interim reports, as well as disclosures made at Annual General Assemblies.
 Other managers are also responsible for maintaining relationships with stakeholders.
-For example, the Head of Procurement and the General Manager for Engineering and Production at Vetropack Holding are responsible for maintaining contact with suppliers.
+For example, the CSCO, the Head of Procurement and the CTO are responsible for maintaining contact with suppliers.
 The management team at each Vetropack production site is responsible for ensuring proper treatment of customers, employees, authorities and members of the local community.

-Vetropack uses the company website, the intranet, the online employee magazine, brochures and the customer magazine to communicate with internal and external stakeholders.
-It interacts daily with its customers and also conducts surveys every three years in order to learn more about customers' requirements and their level of satisfaction.
+Vetropack uses the company website, the intranet, the online magazine for employees, brochures and the customer magazine to communicate with internal and external stakeholders.
+It interacts daily with its customers and also conducts surveys every four years - most recently in 2019 - in order to learn more about customers' requirements and their level of satisfaction.
 The last few years have shown that customers' demands are becoming more and more specific and individual.
 Many of these specifications relate to sustainability and the source of the products.
-For example, Vetropack now receives enquiries that explicitly request a final product made almost exclusively out of used glass.
+For example, we now receive enquiries that explicitly request a final product made almost exclusively out of used glass.